 If a discrepancy arises, it can be rectified in the following ways:

-In case of discrepancy of claim w.r.t. declaration by supplier in his valid return, such discrepancy shall be communicated to supplier and recipient.
+- In case of discrepancy of claim w.r.t. declaration by supplier in his valid return, such discrepancy shall be communicated to supplier and recipient.
 On receipt of such a communication, the supplier shall be asked to rectify the discrepancy in his valid return for the month in which discrepancy is communicated.

-If the supplier does not rectify the discrepancy, the excess ITC claimed earlier shall be added to the output tax liability of the recipient in the next month
+- If the supplier does not rectify the discrepancy, the excess ITC claimed earlier shall be added to the output tax liability of the recipient in the next month

 For example: If the discrepancy is communicated in the month of July and not rectified by supplier, then the ITC claimed earlier shall be added to the output tax liability of the recipient for the following month of August.

-2. Duplication of claim of ITC by recipient
+Duplication of the ITC claim by recipient:

-In case of a duplication of claim, the recipient will be intimated about the duplication of claim.
+- In case of a duplication of claim, the recipient will be intimated about the duplication of claim.
 If a rectification is not made, then the ITC claimed earlier shall be added to the output tax liability of the recipient for the month in which duplication communicated

 For example: Assuming that the intimation about the duplicate claim was sent in the month of July, the ITC claimed earlier shall be added to the output tax liability of the recipient in the month of July itself if the rectification is not made in time.